Principal reconstructed modes of dark energy and gravity: Significance of the detection and the CPCA decomposition

-Finally, Fig.~\ref{fig:eigen_snr} shows the SNR of deviations from $\Lambda$CDM for each mode.
+There are several well-known tensions in $\Lambda$CDM.
+The first is the disagreement in the galaxy clustering amplitude, quantified by the parameter $S_8$, predicted by the best fit to CMB and that measured by galaxy weak lensing surveys.
+In addition, the CMB temperature anisotropy measured by Planck appears to be more affected by weak gravitational lensing than expected in $\Lambda$CDM~\cite{Planck:2018vyg}, known as the $A_L$ anomaly.
+Finally, the temperature (TT) power spectrum at low multipoles is lower than the $\Lambda$CDM prediction.

 In the case of $\Omega_X$, for both Baseline and Baseline+LSS, the most anomalous modes are the first and the fifth, which have support at low and high redshifts.
-As discussed earlier, these are representative of the low TT power at low multipoles and the $A_L$ anomaly, respectively.
+These are representative of the low TT power at low multipoles and the $A_L$ anomaly, respectively.
 The most anomalous mode of $\mu$ is also the one that is best constrained, corresponding to the net growth of the large scale structure and, therefore, most affected by the $S_8$ tension.
 Essentially the same mode is also the most anomalous for $\Sigma$, where it is the the second best constrained.
 In all cases, the significance of detection is increased with the addition of the LSS.